Axlefublr/zat/README.md

 git --help | zat -s 12 -e 16
 ```

-# Usage
+## Usage

 ```
 Print a range of lines of a file.
+Both --start and --end are inclusive.
+Line numbers are 1 indexed, but 0 also means 1.

 Usage: zat [FILE] [OPTIONS]